List of Executive Office appointments by Joe Biden

 There are about 4,000 positions in the Executive Office of the President of the United States.
 The core White House staff positions and most Executive Office positions are generally not required to be confirmed by the Senate.
 The positions that require Senate confirmation include: the director of the Office of Management and Budget, the chair and members of the Council of Economic Advisers, and the United States trade representative.

-As of 23 May 2024, according to tracking by The Washington Post and Partnership for Public Service, of the positions that require Senate confirmation, 16 nominees have been confirmed, and 9 positions currently do not have nominees.
+As of 23 May 2024, according to tracking by The Washington Post and Partnership for Public Service, of the positions that require Senate confirmation, 12 nominees have been confirmed, 1 nominee is being considered by the Senate, and 10 positions currently do not have nominees.